 The method also converges without the need for testing or validation data while only using a fraction of the data.
 As the method's selection criteria ignores much of the data, convergence in the training set directly implies convergence in test error.
 The approach also demonstrates that only a small subset of the data, 1 out of every 20 samples, provide useful information.
 Together, the unnecessary need for splitting data intro training, testing, and validation sets and the minimal selection of data for optimal error properties suggest this approach may unlock the use of many small and fixed datasets throughout various applications.

-To demonstrate the efficacy of our method we first present results for a simple, nonlinear $1D$ function approximated by Gaussian process (GP) regression that demonstrate a visual example of sample-wise double descent.
-To our knowledge, double descent has yet to be observed for GP regression, underscoring a, later discussed, fundamental difference and challenge in sample-wise double descent.
-The approach is then extended to a larger and significantly more complex problem with 20,000 training samples with a Deep Neural Networks (DNNs) taking the role of surrogate model.
-We then discuss the generality and implications of the approach to limited and sparse datasets as well as any Bayesian or ensemble surrogate model.
+These findings are demonstrated first in Section \ref{sec:res_GP} on a simple, nonlinear $1D$ function, with a tunable extreme event parameter, approximated by Gaussian process (GP) regression that presents a visual example of sample-wise double descent.
+To our knowledge, sample-wise double descent has yet to be observed for GP regression and our tuning from non-extreme to extreme behavior underscores how data can induce instabilities in the surrogate map.
+We then extend this approach in Section \ref{sec:res_DNN} to a larger and significantly more complex problem with 20,000 training samples and Deep Neural Networks (DNNs) taking the role of surrogate model (specifically, DeepONet \cite{lu2021learning}).
+Section \ref{sec:discussion} concludes our study discussing the generality and implications of the approach to limited and sparse datasets as well as any Bayesian or ensemble surrogate model.